glowsplint/referencer/README.md

 - As a user, when I type into the search bar, I want to be able to add the passage into Section A/B of the screen.

 - As a user, I want to be able to create a room so that I can collaborate in real-time with other people.

   - Requires websocket support
   - Requires vuex support
   - Requires backend room design

+- As a user, I want to be able to select a chapter of the Bible and have it displayed.
+- As a user, I want to be able to have a selection of verses from the Bible and have it displayed.

 ### Layer navigation pane